Get Matched With Veterinary Colleges

 What is a Veterinarian?

 A veterinarian is a healthcare professional whose entire education and practice is focused on animals.
-They diagnose, treat, and research healthcare issues for cats, dogs, snakes, and all other animals.
-Veterinarians chiefly are found caring for pets, but they might also work with professional working animals such as racehorses, racing dogs, milk cows, cattle, and zoo animals.
+They diagnose, treat, and research healthcare issues for cats, dogs, and various other exotic animals.
+Veterinarians chiefly are found caring for pets, but they might also work with professional working animals such as racehorses, racing dogs, cattle, and zoo animals.
 They must therefore have a vast body of knowledge, though most will have specific training to treat specific species; this is especially true when it comes to working animals and exotic species.

 • Avian Practice – Birds